blak3r/treadspan/README.md

 ## TODOs (Things actively working on)
 HIGH
 - Create a means to configure the WiFi (with a bluetooth)
-- Make BLE code very robust.
+- ~~Make BLE code very robust.~~
-- Make BLE session end detection more robust, had issues where it thought it was "unknown";
+- ~~Make BLE session end detection more robust, had issues where it thought it was "unknown";~~
 - Add means of detecting if EEPROM is initialized.
+- ~~Don't start session until time is set?
+Or... once time is set calculate it from the session duration.~~
-- Connecting to wifi screen on TFT.
+- ~~Connecting to wifi screen on TFT.~~
+- See if we can compress space down so partition scheme doesn't need modified.

 MED
 - Change the mobile app bundle id?